19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Characters/Base Character Sheet.md

 ```

 *List any free to carry items below*
-- Items as small as coins but are not coins go here.
+- Items as small as coins that are not coins go here.
 - Accordingly, you can carry 500 of them, no item slot required.

 | Item | Description |